PratikC07/ShelfShare/README.md

     NEXT_PUBLIC_API_URL=http://localhost:5001/api
     ```

-    *Note: Your actual `.env` file was used as a reference, but the `.env.example` is the correct template to share.*

 3.  **Build and Run the Containers**
     This command will build the `client` and `server` Docker images and start all services defined in your `docker-compose.yml` file.